 Student Medical Files, which include student medical and immunizations records, copies of student insurance cards, and emergency contact information, are kept by the Assistant Director of Admissions & Student Affairs.
-The Assistant Director can make medical appointments for the students at Northwell Health Physician Partners Family Medicine (Glen Cove, NY) or other practitioner/specialist or can make their own appointments through Webb's Northwell Health-GoHealth Urgent Care Partnership Portal.
+The Assistant Director can make medical appointments for the students at Northwell Health Physician Partners Family Medicine (Glen Cove, NY) or other practitioner/specialist or can make their own appointments through local urgent care facilities or doctors' offices.
+A list is provided to all students.
 Members of the ERT and ACT have access to these files, which are referred to in an emergency.